INFOGRAPHIC | Optimizing Nursing Skill Mix

 Chicago, IL | October 27, 2021 10:23 AM Central Daylight Time

-SullivanCotter, the nation’s leading independent consulting firm in the assessment and development of total rewards programs, workforce solutions, and technology and data products for the health care industry and not-for-profit sector, is pleased to announce the addition of Cathy Loose as a Managing Principal and Practice Leader of the Employee Workforce Practice.
+SullivanCotter, the nation’s leading independent consulting firm in the assessment and development of total rewards programs, workforce solutions, and technology and data products for the healthcare industry and not-for-profit sector, is pleased to announce the addition of Cathy Loose as a Managing Principal and Practice Leader of the Employee Workforce Practice.

-For over 25 years, Cathy has advised employers in health care, higher education and global markets on all areas of broad-based, workforce compensation.
-She has also served as compensation consultant to companies in the biotech, pharma, hi-tech and life science industries.
+For over 25 years, Cathy has advised employers in healthcare, higher education and global markets on all areas of broad-based, workforce compensation.
+She has also served as a compensation consultant to companies in the biotech, pharma, hi-tech and life science industries.
 Having lived and consulted in various regions around the world, including Europe, Asia Pacific, Africa and North America, Cathy brings innovation to traditional total rewards and workforce planning initiatives, as well as to priorities driving diversity, equity and inclusion.

 “While we tend to think of health care as a U.S.-based industry, the world’s influence and international collaboration is increasing even in health care, challenging us to help our clients think differently about how they appeal to and reward today’s workforce,” said Ted Chien, President and Chief Executive Officer, SullivanCotter.
 “Cathy’s global experience brings a fresh perspective to our work and helps our clients remain agile during times of change like we have been seeing this past decade, and more specifically this past 18-24 months.”